bendalab/audian/README.md

   - filter original signal in trace plot and spectrogram plot.
   - play should filter its data on its own.
   - add a toolbar widget for setting filter order.
-- Improve downsampling and filtering of traces (also non-numba support).
+- Improve downsampling and filtering of traces
 - Implement downsampling of spectrograms!
+Or make it even dependent on window size.
 - New plot widget showing power spectrum of visible range or slice at current cursor position.
 - Improve on the concept of current cursor: